Tucson Folk Festival

 BOARD MEMBER BIOS

 Matt Rolland enters his fourth year as TKMA Board President and sixth year on the Board.
-Matt is the bandleader and fiddler for Tucson-based bands RISO and Run Boy Run and is the Director of Programs at SAACA (Southern Arizona Arts and Cultural Alliance).
+Matt is the bandleader and fiddler for Tucson-based bands RISO and Run Boy Run and is the Deputy Director at SAACA (Southern Arizona Arts and Cultural Alliance).
 He is committed to cultivating the festival while respecting its roots and community-focused mission, intending on building a strong foundation for the Tucson Folk Festival’s next decade.
+Among his focuses as Board President is his commitment to building new business partnerships and sponsorship opportunities for TKMA through grantwriting and outreach.

-Jonathan Frahm enters his first year as TKMA Secretary, after four years on the Board.
+Jonathan Frahm enters his second year as TKMA Secretary, serving five years total on the Board.
 He is also an author, poet, podcast host, and freelance music journalist, marketer, and promoter whose byline includes PopMatters and For Folk’s Sake.
-He is currently spearheading monthly TKMA First Sunday Brunches at Monterey Court and is the Committee Chair of the Stefan George Memorial Songwriting Competition, as well as the Festival Photography Committee.
+He is currently curating monthly TKMA First Sunday Brunches at Monterey Court and is the Committee Chair of the Headliner Selection Committee and the Stefan George Memorial Songwriting Competition, as well as the New Folk Outreach and Festival Photography Committees.
+He is the Booking Coordinator at SAACA, working with hundreds of musicians, songwriters, dancers, and entertainers of all backgrounds and styles at festivals throughout Arizona.
+In his “spare time”, Jonathan is working on completing a new fantasy novel starring a talking walrus.

-Mohammed Al-Sammak begins his second term as TKMA’s Tucson Folk Festival Volunteer Coordinator, and his first term as a TKMA Board Member.
-He first worked as the Festival Volunteer Coordinator in 2023, when he fell in love with the Tucson Folk Festival.
+Mohammed Al-Sammak begins his third year on the TKMA Board.
+He first worked as the Festival Volunteer Coordinator in 2023, when he fell in love with the Tucson Folk Festival, and now specializes in on-the-ground assistance of all kinds at the festival.
 He has experience in community outreach and management in the non-profit sector and is currently a PhD candidate at the University of Arizona in Linguistics specializing in Arabic syntax.

-Aspen Green has worked at Arizona Arts Live at the University of Arizona for over 11 years as an event coordinator and Artist Relations Coordinator.
+Aspen Green works as the General Manager for the Southern Arizona Symphony Orchestra, and before that worked at Arizona Arts Live at the University of Arizona for over 11 years as an Events and Artist Relations Coordinator.
 She brings to the board decades of experience working with touring groups, taking care of all their arrangements from contracting to load out.
-She is a past TKMA / Tucson Folk Festival Board Member and has handled festival headliner contracts, program design and ad recruitment, fundraiser planning, and creates many of the posters, flyers and Facebook promotions for TKMA.
+She has served previous terms with TKMA before coming back on for this latest stint, and has handled festival headliner contracts, program design and ad recruitment, fundraiser planning, and the creations many of the posters, flyers and other promotions for the organization.

-Ron Pandy is a beloved singer-songwriter who has been an active part of TKMA since its very inception.
+Ron Pandy is a beloved singer-songwriter who has been an active part of TKMA since very first year.
 During the First Annual Tucson Folk Festival, he played along with his singing dog!
 Now, Ron continues his long-standing role as Board Member, helping to cultivate community events like our member social gatherings.
-He has also performed in the Tucson Folk Festival’s Family Show.
+He has also performed in the Tucson Folk Festival’s Family Show, and has a passion for working with young performers, elevating them to a live platform at the festival’s Wildflower Stage.

 TKMA Newsletter Graphic